terary/exam-note-cards/writeup-and-notes/x100006-section-6-model-training-tuning-and-evaluation-0142-0166.md

 - What if billions of parameters aren't good enough?
 We want trillions.
 - Amazon came up with `Minimize the Communication Scale` (MiCS)
 - This is basically another name for what SageMaker `sharded parallelism provides`
-- You just need to know all the this distributed trainging stuff, is what enables models with 1TG
+- You just need to know all the this distributed training stuff, is what enables models with 1TG
 - Bigger instances helps too
   - Minimize communication overhead
   - EC2 `P4de` GPU instances -`400 Gbps networking`